 Rh incompatibility is a mismatched blood type between a pregnant mother and the baby she is carrying.
 It once was a serious medical problem for the baby.
-Today, thanks to early diagnosis and treatment during pregnancy, Rh incompatibility rarely is serious or life threatening.
+Today, Rh incompatibility rarely is serious or life threatening, thanks to early diagnosis and treatment during pregnancy.
 Rh factor is a protein located in red blood cells.
 People who have that protein are Rh-positive.
 Most people are Rh-positive.
 People without the protein are Rh-negative.
 You inherit your blood type from your mother and father.
-If an Rh-positive baby’s blood passes to its Rh-negative mother during pregnancy (or delivery), the mother’s body will attack the baby’s red blood cells.
+If a Rh-positive baby’s blood passes to its Rh-negative mother during pregnancy (or delivery), the mother’s body will attack the baby’s red blood cells.
 Typically, this is not a concern for a live birth with a first pregnancy.
-It poses a greater risk in later pregnancies, as the mother develops antibodies to attack Rh-positive blood types in future children.
+It poses a greater risk in later pregnancies.
+This is because the mother develops antibodies to attack Rh-positive blood types in future children.
 Rh incompatibility isn’t harmful to the pregnant mother.
 However, it can cause mild to serious medical problems for the baby.
-Doctors treat the condition by injecting the mother with an Rh incompatibility medicine that protects the baby’s red blood cells.
+Doctors treat the condition by injecting the mother with a Rh incompatibility medicine that protects the baby’s red blood cells.

 Path to improved health